-Uncertain tax positions
+3. Uncertain tax positions

-Referring to Note 45 (b) to 45(d) of the financial statements, the Company is subject to periodic challenges by local tax authorities on a range of tax matters during the normal course of business including indirect taxes and transaction related tax matters that could eventually require payments of taxes and possible additional charges.
-The assessment of uncertainty and risk of one or more unfavourable outcomes involve judgement from management.
+Referring to note # 45 (b) of the financial statements, the Company is subject to periodic challenges by local tax authorities on a range of tax matters during the normal course of business that could eventually require payments of taxes and possible additional charges.
+The assessment of uncertainty and risk of one or more unfavourable outcomes involves prudent judgment from management.